YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/data/double_pendulum/README.md

 4. Analyzing phase space dynamics and energy transfer between pendulum components
 5. Investigating the relationship between system parameters, state variables, and energy components

-When using this dataset, ensure that your model correctly interprets the order of the variables: positions (theta1, theta2), momenta (p1, p2), parameters (m1, m2, l1, l2, g), dynamics (theta1_dot, theta2_dot, p1_dot, p2_dot), and total energy component (E).
+When using this dataset, ensure that your model correctly interprets the order of the variables: positions (theta1, theta2), momenta (p1, p2), parameters (m1, m2, l1, l2, g), dynamics (theta1_dot, theta2_dot, p1_dot, p2_dot), and energy components (total kinetic, total potential, total energy).

 ### Configuration
 The dataset generation is controlled by parameters in the `config.py` file.
 Key parameters include: